Elinor Fettiplace's Receipt Book

-Elinor Fettiplace's Receipt Book is a 1986 book by Hilary Spurling containing and describing the recipes in a book inscribed by Elinor Fettiplace with the date 1604 and compiled in her lifetime: the manuscript contains additions and marginal notes in several hands.
+Elinor Fettiplace's Receipt Book is a 1986 book by Hilary Spurling containing and describing the recipes in a family cookbook inscribed by Elinor Fettiplace with the date 1604 and compiled in her lifetime: the manuscript contains additions and marginal notes in several hands.
 Spurling is the wife of a descendant of Fettiplace who had inherited the manuscript.
 The book provides a direct view of Elizabethan era cookery in an aristocratic country house, with Fettiplace's notes on household management.

 The book was well received by critics as revealing previously unknown aspects of Elizabethan household life.
 Spurling was praised for testing the recipes, a challenging task.
 The historian Elaine Leong cautioned that the homely title could obscure the complex history of the text's authorship and ownership.

 Context

 The Fettiplaces were an aristocratic English family of Norman descent, who lived in Berkshire and Oxfordshire.

-Elinor (née Poole) was the wife of Sir Richard Fettiplace, who lived at Appleton Manor in what is now Oxfordshire (formerly in Berkshire).
+Elinor (née Poole) was the wife of Sir Richard Fettiplace, who lived at Appleton Manor at Appleton in what is now Oxfordshire (formerly in Berkshire).
 Born in around 1570 in Gloucestershire, she married Sir Richard in 1589 at the age of 19, and became part of an ancient land owning family that had acquired large debts and mortgages, having originally become wealthy from wool.
 The 'Book of Receipts', dated 1604, contained a relatively small collection of recipes that she had collected and annotated over the years.
 Her choice of subjects illustrates both her interests and needs, such as to preserve fruit, and her relationships with other women of her standing.
 Some of the recipes show the influence of Jean Liébault's La Maison Rustique, which was translated into English in 1616.

 Fettiplace's manuscript is written in "fine, clear, cranky Shakespearean English".
-Many corrections are visible in the manuscript, from simple proof-reading to the addition of ingredients, changes to quantifies and preparation times, and alternative methods.
+Many corrections are visible in the manuscript, from simple proof-reading to the addition of ingredients, changes to quantities and preparation times, and alternative methods.
 The tone is practical and down-to-earth.
 Apart from Elinor's recipes, the book contains marginal notes, and additional recipes by up to eight different hands, indicating that it grew over more than one lifetime.
 Its plain appearance without decoration is typical of private works of the period, and is in marked contrast to professionally-produced books.
 Such books functioned as receptacles "for personal creativity and ingenuity... ...and a legacy for female inheritance".